Welcome to today's edition of the Rush 24-7 podcast.

 Are the roads and bridges really crumbling?

-Minneapolis Bridge, uh, that was that was not a uh a design problem.
+Minneapolis Bridge, that was not a design problem.

 That was not from neglect.